ILoveACL/I-LOVE_ICLR/README.md

 ---

-### 2. Merge the Stage-I LoRA adapter
+### 2. Merge the Stage I LoRA adapter

 The Stage-II loader expects a normal causal-LM checkpoint.
-Therefore, a convenient workflow is to merge the Stage-I LoRA adapter before starting Stage II.
+Therefore, a convenient workflow is to merge the Stage I LoRA adapter before starting Stage II.

 ```bash
 python merge_lora.py \